 The official state mammal of Arkansas is the white-tailed deer.
 In March 1993, the Seventy-ninth General Assembly of Arkansas approved House Bill 2110, which designated the white-tailed deer as the State of Arkansas’s official mammal.
 The bill was signed into law by Governor Jim Guy Tucker.

-White-tailed deer were nearly hunted to extinction, so to protect the Arkansas species, the Arkansas Game and Fish Commission (AGFC) established the state’s first deer hunting season.
+White-tailed deer were nearly hunted to extinction, so the Arkansas Game and Fish Commission (AGFC) established the state’s first deer hunting season to protect the Arkansas species.

 In 1999, the AGFC found that nearly 6,000 jobs directly depended upon hunting in the state.
-Hunters annually spent approximately $339 million, much of which was attributable to deer hunting.
+Hunters spend approximately $339 million annually, attributable to deer hunting.

 California – Grizzly Bear

 The California grizzly bear is the official state animal of California.
-The grizzly bear is also honored on the state flag.
+The grizzly bear is also honored on the California flag.

 The human invasion of the land decreased the number of bears in the state.
 Grizzlies were hunted and killed until 1922.
-Grizzly bears no longer live in the state due to extirpation, whilst only black bears remain.
+Grizzly bears no longer live in the state due to destruction, with only black bears remaining.

 Colorado – Rocky Mountain Bighorn Sheep

-Colorado has its official state mammal as the Rocky Mountain bighorn sheep (Ovis canadensis).
+Colorado has its officially designated state mammal as the Rocky Mountain bighorn sheep.
 It was adopted as the official state animal on May 1, 1961, by an act of the General Assembly.

-Bighorn sheep are native to the Rocky Mountains, and it is this reason why they were chosen as the official state mammal.
+Bighorn sheep are native to the Rocky Mountains, which is why they were chosen as the official state mammal.
 Bighorn sheep can be found in the rutting season from November to January in the Poudre and Big Thompson canes.

-The larger herd of one hundred sheep is in the upper Poudre Canyon, with the smaller herd of sixty sheep along the US Highway 34 west of Loveland.
+A larger herd of one hundred sheep is in the upper Poudre Canyon, with a smaller flock of sixty sheep along US Highway 34 west of Loveland.

 Connecticut – Sperm Whale

-The sperm whale (Physeter macrocephalus) is the state mammal of Connecticut.
-Sperm whales are the largest of the toothed whales and were a huge part of the Connecticut whaling industry.
+The sperm whale is the state mammal of Connecticut.
+Sperm whales are giant-toothed whales and were a massive part of the Connecticut whaling industry.

-The sperm whale was selected due to its contribution to its history and because it is an endangered species.
+The sperm whale was selected due to its contribution to its history and as an endangered marine species.

 Delaware – Gray Fox

 Delaware’s protection and preservation of indigenous species led to the consideration of the gray fox as the state’s official wildlife animal.
-The gray fox was chosen as the animal that represents the history and heritage of the state.
+The gray fox was chosen as the animal representing the history and heritage of the state.

 Florida – Florida Panther

-There are only thought to be 120 – 130 Florida panthers left in the wild.
-The best place to spot these would be in the Everglades National Park swamplands and Big Cypress National Preserve.
+There are only thought to be 120-130 Florida panthers left in the wild.
+The best place to spot these are in the Everglades National Park swamplands and Big Cypress National Preserve.
 In 1982 the students of Florida elected the Florida panther as their official state animal.